 Chapter 3 describes the procedures for preparing the blade for load balancing.

-Chapter 4 describes the management and control interfaces available through the Sun Fire B10n content load balancing blade command line interface (CLI).
+Chapter 4 describes the management and control interfaces available through the Sun Fire B10n blade command line interface (CLI).
 The chapter lists the CLI commands under the various management categories with the appropriate parameters.